U.S. retail is at a crossroads.

-Even the powder room of malls can be a New Retail experience.
+The powder room of malls is also becoming a New Retail experience.
 Step into the ladies’ room, and while you’re waiting, check out the “magic mirror” on the wall to experiment, virtually, with new makeup colors.
 Like what you see?
 You can buy it from the vending machine.

 Watch: Alibaba, Intime Partner to Build ‘Smart’ Ladies Rooms

 More New Retail to Come for Sectors, Brands